Singapore English: Spelling and vocabulary

+Slang and colloquialisms

+Some colloquial, English-derived phrases and expressions exclusive to Singaporean (and Malaysian) English include close one eye, meaning to "turn a blind eye to something", and spoil the market, meaning "to raise the bar by overachieving".

+Loanwords from local languages

+Terms derived or borrowed from Hokkien and Malay are commonplace in informal contexts, and are used regularly in Singlish.
+Some of these loanwords refer to local concepts (e.g., kaya, a type of coconut jam) and are not italicised in print.
+Other loanwords are generally restricted to colloquial use.

 Foreign dialects of English in Singapore

 A wide range of foreign English dialects can be heard in Singapore.
 American and British accents are often heard on local television and radio due to the frequent airing of foreign television programmes.

 Singapore Colloquial English / Singlish

 Unlike Singapore Standard English, Singlish includes many discourse particles and loan words from Malay, Mandarin and Hokkien.
 Many of such loan words include swear words, particularly Hokkien profanities such as "kanina" and "chee bai".
 Hence, it is commonly regarded with low prestige in the country and not used in formal communication.

 However, Singlish has been used in several locally produced films, including Army Daze, Mee Pok Man and Talking Cock the Movie, among others.
 Some local sitcoms, in particular Phua Chu Kang Pte Ltd, also feature extensive use of Singlish.

 The proliferation of Singlish has been controversial and the use of Singlish is not endorsed by the government.
 Singapore's first two prime ministers, Lee Kuan Yew and Goh Chok Tong, have publicly declared that Singlish is a substandard variety that handicaps Singaporeans, presents an obstacle to learning standard English, and renders the speaker incomprehensible to everyone except another Singlish speaker.
 The country's third, Lee Hsien Loong, has also said that Singlish should not be part of Singapore's identity.
 In addition, the government launched the Speak Good English Movement in 2000 to encourage Singaporeans to speak proper English.

 Despite strong criticisms of Singlish, linguist David Yoong has put forward the argument that "Singaporeans who subscribe to Singlish and have a positive attitude towards the code see Singlish as a language that transcends social barriers" and that the language can be used to "forge rapport and, perhaps more importantly, the Singaporean identity".
 Sociolinguist Anthea Fraser Gupta also argues that Singlish and standard English can and do co-exist, saying that "there is no evidence that the presence of Singlish causes damage to standard English".
 This was followed by organisers of the Speak Good English Movement clarifying that they are "not anti-Singlish", with their primary intention instead to ensure that Singaporeans are able to speak standard English first.
 A spokesperson was quoted as saying: "The presence of Singlish causes damage to standard English only when people do not have a good grounding in standard English".